ifcoricsdev/faustjs-headless/README.md

-# faustjs-headless
+# faust-getting-started

-WP to FaustJS (using Headless CMS)
+Welcome to the Faust getting started example.